 Motivational problems after psychosis can get worse because of medication.
 So keep these to a minimum.
 Keep an eye on your level of motivation and talk to your therapist about it.
 Psychiatrists are not always willing to lower the dosage, and indeed this is not without its risks.
 But still it is necessary to find out what your minimum dose is.

 Some people can go without medication entirely – but this is difficult to predict without trying.
 Your use of medication is also something you can only learn through trial and error.
-Online tools for self-monitoring such as PsyMate or Daybook can be a great help.
+Online tools for self-monitoring such as PsyMate can be a great help.
 If your therapists have any doubts about your medication, these tools can also provide with helpful information for when talking to them.

 Recovering from psychosis